Lakin's Grove, Iowa - A Hamilton County Settlement

-The Civil War had three soldiers that called Lakin's
+The Civil War had four soldiers that called Lakin's

 Grove home.
-They were Charles Lakin, Gus Kendell (son and grandson of Elisha Lakin),
+They were Charles Lakin, Gus Kendell (son and grandson

-to build a larger community.
-Two of these were James Buckels and
+married, and helped to build a larger community.
+Two of these were

-Grove, as a town, lived less than a quarter of
+townships.
+Lakin's Grove, as a town, lived less than a quarter of

 back to Page A